|Home Page||Physics Demo Office||Aircooled VW||Misc.||Contact Me|

 Prior 1970 rangefinder camera lenses had a nicely machined, focusing helical, which was usually made of brass.
 Unlike modern lenses, some of which use a loosely fitted plastic helical - many of the older lenses had a relatively long focus throw.
 A long focus throw means that the photographer has to rotate the focus ring 180 degrees to cover the full focus range from 3 feet and infinity.
 On a long focus throw lens - there are clear engravings to show each one foot interval from about three feet to about 8 feet, with some up to 10 feet - and - there was plenty of space between intervals.
-The upside was whenever the photographer was situated very close to his or her subject, focusing was a dead-on the money affair.
-The downside was lazy photographers felt that 180° of focus throw was excessive.
+This made the older lenses much more reliable when zone focusing prior to bringing the camera up to one's eye.
+When situated close to his or her subject and taking the time to use the rangefinder, focusing was a dead-on the money affair.

 Today, lenses only have only have 30 to 45 degrees of focus throw - which results in a lens that is less accurate when focusing at close range.
 The marked intervals may only show closely spaced intervals such markings not engravings that show intervals that include 3, 5, 7 and then jump to 20 feet.

-To add to this less information is more school of thought, if depth of field markings are included, the modern less may only show those for f/11 and f/16.
+To add to this less information is more school of thought, if depth of field markings are included, the modern lens often only shows those for f/11 and f/16.